Office for the Advancement of Engineering Teaching & Learning

 The Office for the Advancement of Engineering Teaching & Learning (ET&L) offers instructional services to all UW engineering educators.

 ET&L services are tailored to the specific needs of engineering faculty.
-Our consultants build on current research to offer a diverse set of instructional development opportunities.
-At ET&L, we recognize the time and intellectual commitments of professors and teaching personnel at a large research university.
-That’s why ET&L instructional services are always:
+We build on current research to offer a diverse set of instructional development opportunities.
+Recognizing the time and intellectual commitments of educators at a large research university, ET&L instructional services are always:

 - Grounded in scholarship